oasis-tcs/openc2-jadn/jadn-v1.1.md

 The **Resource Description Framework** [[RDF](#rdf)] includes DataTypes:

-*"RDF defines an abstract syntax (a data model) which serves to link all RDF-based languages and specifications.
+> *RDF defines an abstract syntax (a data model) which serves to link all RDF-based languages and specifications.
 RDF graphs are sets of subject-predicate-object triples, where the elements may be IRIs, blank nodes, or **datatyped literals**.
-They are used to express descriptions of resources."*
+They are used to express descriptions of resources.*

 RDF defines DataType as having a "lexical-to-value (L2V) mapping", and while an RDF graph defines relationships among physical and digital resources, DataType is the only RDF element that defines